 Creating a music press kit is a great way to get the attention of media outlets and potential fans.
 A music press kit should include your music, such as singles, albums, and/or Spotify or Soundcloud links, along with photos, a bio, and any other relevant information about you and your music.
 Include links to music videos or live sessions.
 Make sure to include your contact information, such as your website, social media accounts, and email address or phone number.
 You should also include a list of notable press coverage, radio plays or playlists, and important concert dates if you have them.
 Finally, create a PDF of your press kit or an EPK (electronic press kit) and keep it up to date.

 See if there are any events in your area for independent musicians to get in touch with music business professionals.
+There are also more and more springboards and competitions popping up for emerging artists around the world.
+These types of events are great opportunities to meet people and also test out your skills on stage.
 Networking with industry professionals can be a great way to get your music heard and build a team of ambassadors around your project.

 Creating a music newsletter for fans is an excellent way to market your music.
 Start by creating a list of email addresses of people that you think would be interested in your music.
 This could be family and friends, current fans, and people from your local music scene.
 Next, create an interesting subject line for your email that will make people want to click.
 When writing the content of the newsletter, be sure to include updates on any upcoming shows, music releases, or any other relevant news that your fans would be interested in.
 Additionally, include links to your music on streaming platforms and your website, and any other outlets where people can download your music.
 Finally, be sure to include a call to action, such as asking them to follow you on social media or share your music with friends and family.